 Can you buy a home warranty after closing?

+First, what is the difference between a home warranty vs. home insurance?
 A home warranty plan supplements home insurance plans since it covers maintenance and repairs of covered appliances and home systems.
 A good home warranty covers or greatly discounts the cost of repair, service or replacement of your covered appliances and home systems, such as air conditioning and heating (HVAC), water heaters and plumbing.
 This saves on out-of-pocket expenses down the road and allows first-time buyers to enjoy their home rather than worry about what will break next.

 When can you purchase a home warranty?